-This bill amends Sections 76-3-625 and 76-25-503 of the Montana Code Annotated to allow governing bodies to participate more actively in legal proceedings related to subdivision applications.
+The bill amends Sections 76-3-625 and 76-25-503 of the Montana Code Annotated to allow governing bodies to participate more actively in legal proceedings related to subdivision applications.
 Specifically, it introduces provisions for governing bodies to file amicus briefs and to intervene in cases where their statutes are being interpreted by the court.
-The court is required to invite governing bodies to participate as amicus curiae before issuing an order that interprets a statute they administer, allowing them to file briefs and potentially intervene in the case.
-Additionally, a nonparty that files an amicus brief may seek a stay of the court's order pending appeal.
+Under the new language, before a court issues an order interpreting a statute administered by a governing body, it must invite that governing body to participate as an amicus curiae and allow sufficient time for them to file a brief.
+Additionally, nonparties who file an amicus brief may intervene in the case and seek a stay of the order pending appeal.

 The bill also clarifies the definition of "aggrieved" parties who can appeal decisions made by governing bodies regarding subdivision applications.
-It specifies that parties such as subdividers, contiguous landowners, and municipalities can challenge decisions made by governing bodies within a specified timeframe.
-The amendments aim to enhance the involvement of local governing bodies in legal matters that affect land use and subdivision regulations, ensuring that their perspectives and interests are considered in judicial proceedings.
+It specifies that parties such as subdividers, contiguous landowners, and municipalities can challenge decisions within a set timeframe.
+The amendments aim to enhance the involvement of governing bodies in legal challenges, ensuring that their perspectives and interests are considered in district court decisions related to land use and subdivision regulations.

 SB0239_1(1): 76-3-625, 76-25-503